 Being a leader in a constantly evolving field is never an easy task.

-The Kenosha charter school celebrates its past and offers a glimpse of the future at the seventh annual KTEC Fit for Growth Gala.
-The virtual, online event will be held at 5 p.m.
-Saturday (May 8) through a video presentation featuring KTEC students, staff and alumni.
+The Kenosha charter school celebrates its past and offers a glimpse of the future at the eighth annual KTEC Gala 5:30 p.m.
+Saturday (March 26) at the University of Wisconsin-Parkside’s Student Center Ballroom.